-Dr. Yasser Syed, President, Ultra HD Forum April 2024
+Dr. Yasser Syed, President, Ultra HD Forum Sept 2024

-1.1 Changes from version 3.1 to 3.2
+1.1 Changes from version 3.2 to 3.3

-What's new in the Spring 2024 version of the UHDF Guidelines Red Book, Introduction to Ultra HD (v3.2), edited by Jim DeFilippis.
+What's new in the September 2024 version of the UHDF Guidelines Red Book, Introduction to Ultra HD (v3.3), edited by Jim DeFilippis.

-The Introduction to Ultra HD is the first of the series of Rainbow Books on the Guidelines for Ultra HD.
-The scope and purpose of this book is to describe the foundations of Ultra HD technology, including a discussion of SDR vs. HDR.
-Included is a brief description of additional Ultra HD Technologies such as Wide Color, Next Generation Audio (NGA) and High Frame Rate video (HFR).
+The Introduction to Ultra HD is the first in the series of Rainbow Books on the Guidelines for Ultra HD.
+The scope and purpose of this book is to provide a basic overview of Ultra HD and the concepts such as HDR (PQ and HLG), Wide Color (Rec 2020), High Frame Rate (HFR) and Next Generation Audio (NGA).
+The Foundation technologies of Ultra HD are described briefly.
+Throughout this book are links to both external references as well as references between the Guideline books.